 Park Office: (408) 535-4060

 From Highway 85 South, take the Blossom Hill Rd exit and turn left on Blossom Hill Rd.
 Travel approximately 0.5 miles and turn left onto Snell Ave.
 Travel approximately 0.6 miles and turn left into the park.

-The trail system offers recreational opportunities for walkers, joggers, bicyclists, skaters, non-motorized scooters and roller bladers.
+The 3+ miles of paved trails offers recreational opportunities for walkers, joggers, bicyclists, skaters, non-motorized scooters and roller bladers.
 Equestrians and dogs on 6-foot leash are also welcome on the trail.
 Please pick up after your pets.